 The Japanese meaning of this name is “bright person” and is often used to describe someone who is like the autumn season.
 It’s the perfect Japanese name for a boy born in autumn.

 In Japanese, Aoi means “hollyhock flower.”
-It is a cute name for a boy or a girl.
+It is a cute name for a boy or as a Japanese name for a girl.

 This is a common surname in Japan and Italy.
 The Japanese meaning is “fresh” or “new.”
 It’s a great choice for a traditional Japanese name.